Every Linux Desktop has a graphical configuration tool. However, the default System Settings may not meet your needs!

 sudo apt install dconf-editor

-Along with the default Settings tool, Gnome Tweaks, Dconf Editor, as well as Gnome Shell Extensions can do most settings to customize your Ubuntu desktop appearance.
-If you get more useful tools, feel free to leave comment here.
+Along with the default Settings tool, Gnome Tweaks, Dconf Editor, as well as Gnome Extensions App can do the most settings to customize your Gnome desktop.
+And Grub-Customizer is good for configuring the boot menu in Linux.
+If you find more useful tools, feel free to leave a comment here.